isai7710/Linked_List/README.md

 # Linked_List
 Singly Linked List developed by me to get a better grasp at CMake, Test Driven Development, and the Linked List structure in general
+Written in a WSL environment on Visual Studio Code.